mdickinson/bigfloat/Doc/index.rst

    >>> sqrt(2)
    BigFloat.exact('1.4142135605', precision=30)

-An important point here is that in all places that a context is used, only the attributes specified by that context are changed.
+An important point here is that in any place that a context is used, only the attributes specified by that context are changed.
 For example, the context ``precision(30)`` only has the ``precision`` attribute, so only that attribute is affected by the ``setcontext``